pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 This is also a lamentation.
 Nothing I write will change anything of what's to come.
 It is also (hopefully) a bit of mental cleansing.
 A few years ago I had strong burn-out symptoms due to working in this (as it turned out toxic) field.
 It takes a lot of effort for me to not be dragged down again.
 But one last time I want to try to write up where I've arrived after thinking about equation layout on the web for over 10 years now.

+ If I make a claim without substantiating links, it's most likely to avoid more burn out; you can ping me privately though.

 ## Introduction

 10 years ago I joined the MathJax project, which forced me to think a lot about how to put equations on web pages.
 Actually, I had already spent quite a bit of time during my PhD and postdoc years thinking (\*cough\* procrastinating) about the same thing, albeit from a different perspective.